oscarlai1998/tp/docs/UserGuide.md

 ## **User Guide Usage** ##

-This user guide serves as a quick introduction to the application as well as provide instructions on when to utilise each feature, its proper formats and expected behaviours based on different sample inputs.
+This user guide serves as a quick introduction to the application as well as provide instructions on when to utilise each feature, the format for each command, and the expected behaviour based on different sample inputs.
 The User Guide also explains when modules are stored in the computer and how it can be accessed and modified.
 There is also a list of frequently asked questions to answer any common queries.
-Finally, the user guide provides a command summary of all possible commands and the expected input for each command.
+Finally, the user guide provides a summary of all commands, and the expected input for each command.

 <br>The following symbols are used in this user guide: